-Your iPhone can photoshop the world in real-time — here's how
+Your iPhone can Photoshop the world in real-time — here's how

 The app has six different adjustable liquify-style tools, including "Push" and "Restore" that allows users to move around textures and change them back to their original state, "Bloat" to expand textures outwards, "Pucker" collapses textures inwards, and "Swirl" (as the name suggests) swirls the textures right and left.

-The app can capture whatever reality-bending images or videos you create, just in case you want to share or edit them even further in the likes of Photoshop.
+The app can capture whatever reality-bending images or videos you create, just in case you want to share or edit them even further in more robust apps like Photoshop.

 In the meantime, you can mess around with reality in a more static fashion with these free alternative Photoshop apps.